-Figure 6 TP 524D ATEX Approval Labels
+Figure 6 TP 624D ATEX Approval Label

-- 3. Ensure that the sensor is properly mounted in a vertical orientation with the sensor facing down.
-When applying Teflon tape, do not apply to all threads only use enough to make a good seal (covering about 1⁄2 the threads is sufficient).
-A metal to metal connection is required to ensure earth ground continuity for electrical safety. - 4.
-Use 3/4" NPT plugs properly rated for hazardous locations to block any unused connections - 5.
-Removal of the Junction box cover or threaded sensor housing (399-800000-000) violates the Ex d protection method and hence power must be removed from the sensor prior its safe removal. - 6.
+- 2. Ensure that the sensor is properly mounted in a vertical orientation with sensor facing down.
+Avoid use of Teflon Tape, or any type of non-conductive pipe thread coating on the NPT threaded connection. - 3.
+Use 3/4" NPT plugs properly rated for hazardous locations to block any unused connections - 4.
+Removal of the Junction box cover or threaded sensor housing (399-800000-000) violates the Ex d protection method and hence power must be removed from the sensor prior its safe removal. - 5.
 Proper precautions should be taken during installation and maintenance to avoid the build-up of static charge on the plastic components of the sensor.
-These include the splashguard and splashguard adapter. - 7.
-Do not operate the sensor outside of the stated operating temperature limits. - 8.
-Do not operate the sensor outside the stated operating limits for voltage supply. - 9.
+These include the splashguard and splashguard adapter. - 6.
+Do not operate the sensor outside of the stated operating temperature limits. - 7.
+Do not operate the sensor outside the stated operating limits for voltage supply. - 8.
 These sensors meet EN60079-0, EN60079-1.